Household Management & Homeschooling

 Stay Up Late or Get Up Early

-Too stressed to even thing about working in the evening hours right now?
-Check out 10 Ways to De-stress After a Long Day to find great tips on winding down and letting go.
+Too stressed to even think about working in the evening hours right now?
+Check out 10 Ways to De-stress After a Long Day to find great tips on winding down and letting go of the stress.

 Take a Day Off

 Say what?
 Sounds crazy I know, but I’m totally serious!
 Taking a day off from all responsibilities might be just what you need to get a handle on your homeschool & your house management skills!
 Giving yourself a little time to take a deep breathe every once in a while can help you in the long run.

 Taking the day off to refresh can be a huge encouragement to the homeschool mom!
 Doing this not only helps you to stay on task and utilize every free moment for productivity on the regular day, but it also takes away that huge sense of overwhelm we all experience on the hectic days!

 Not sure how to take a day off because it’s been so long?
 Relax momma, you’ve totally got this!

 Coffee and notebook in hand, you can tackle this day off like a pro.
 Find some time during your day off to refresh and do something for you, but also make sure you use some of that time wisely.
 Be proactive and plan out how you will get back into gear once your day off is over.
 Just make sure to keep it light and simple.

 You can easily practice journaling and doodling, while list making.
 Not only does this keep the stress level down, but it’s also a fun way to be productive while taking a day off!

 Want a day off, but need to have a full day of productivity first?